Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 Even widely distributed items like **Agege Bread and Smoked Turkey** showed negative returns, with losses just **2% to 4% higher** than expected earnings.

-This calls for **immediate reviews of handling, packaging, vendor quality, or internal theft** linked to these products.

 <br/>

 <br/>

 ## 2. Which Locations Are Losing the Most Inventory and Is It a Regional Pattern?

-After identifying the top culprits by product, we turn to where shrinkage is most concentrated.
-Our lens widens to detect if certain stores, warehouses, or even whole regions are systematically leaking stock.

 ### 2.1 With nearly 150,000 units lost, Enugu Retail Park is at the heart of our product loss